-In this series, Deloitte Cyber leaders explore the hot topics and most pressing cyber challenges facing organizations and governments today – from an industry perspective.
-Come back often for the latest recommendations on what your organization can do to empower your people for the future through understanding, connection and trust.
+In this series, Deloitte Cyber leaders explore the hot topics and most pressing cyber challenges facing organisations and governments today – from an industry perspective.
+Come back often for the latest recommendations on what your organisation can do to empower your people for the future through understanding, connection and trust.

 There is no choice but to gain greater visibility across ecosystems lacking clearly defined perimeters.
 The stakes—be they operational disruption, reputational loss, or deflated equity valuations—are too high.